jrd261/exp-docs/_pages/developers.md

 ## What an EXP Player App Is

 ### It consists of HTML, CSS, Javscript and a configuration file
-Your app consists of a zipped directory of one or more files, the most important of which is the `index.html`.
+Your app consists of a directory of one or more files, the most important of which is the `index.html`.
 When the app is scheduled to be played in an EXP player, the `index.html` will be displayed on the player, with any styles or script tags included in the index file also being loaded as you would expect.

-### Communication with EXP is through the Javascript SDK
+### Your App has Access to the EXP Javascript SDK
-The EXP Javascript SDK is available on the `window` object to be used by your javascript.
+A running instance of the EXP Javascript SDK is available on the `window` object to be used by your javascript.
 It will be used to get dynamic content and broadcast events to other devices in the experience.

 ### Explicit authentication is unnecessary
 When an app using the Javascript SDK is running inside of a player, the player itself has already has been authenticated by the pairing process.

-### Life begins at `load()`
-Whereas most javascript applications start themselves through `document.onload` or some similar event that the browser sends out, most EXP apps structure themselves around the `load()` and `play()` functions, which will be run for you by the player at the appropriate times.

 ### It has dynamic configuration
 Your app can be written to be flexible about its content.
 For instance, in a slideshow app the images and videos are not